-What is the main theme and what is the role of the lecturer within this field?
-Select and name some challenges, core topics of research and recent developments.
-What are the applied approaches, data sources used and recent findings according to the lecturer?
-Highlight and briefly discuss the selected related publications in the context of the lecture's main theme.
+- What is the main theme and what is the role of the lecturer within this field? - Select and name some core topics of research and recent developments in this field. - What are the main applied approaches to address these questions? - What kind of data does this research rely on? - Name some recent findings mentioned by the lecturer. - Highlight and briefly discuss the selected related publications in the context of the lecture's main theme.